 Proper planning is necessary to make sure your Microsoft tenant-to-tenant migration is successful.
-The major reasons why planning is invaluable before a migration project is because it-
+The major reason why planning is invaluable before a migration project is because it-

 Helps you choose the right type of Microsoft 365 tenant-to-tenant migration for your environment